 Is It Right for You?

 Your doctor may suggest immunotherapy if you're diagnosed with advanced non-small-cell lung cancer.
 You may be able to use it first.
-It’s more likely that she’ll suggest it as a second choice after you’ve already tried other options like chemotherapy.
+It’s more likely that they’ll suggest it as a second choice after you’ve already tried other options like chemotherapy.